alt-shreya/the-kids-are-alt-okay/README.md

 # the-kids-are-alt-right
-An RPG based game to help kids understand concepts of cybersecurity
+An RPG based game based on Zelda.

+# Vision
+help kids understand cybersecurity.

+# To be Added

+- Intro screen
+- Merlin the Wizard tutorials at each step
+- Extended gameplay and levels to defeat tech-world villains
+- Search functionality
+- Plagiarism level
+-

 # Credits